Skip to product information

 Common Name White Foxglove

-• 💜 Sweet Rocket 'Purple' (Hesperis): The Woodland Pair.
-Sweet Rocket blooms at exactly the same time (late spring).
-The rich violet-purple of the Rocket makes the white Foxglove look even brighter and cleaner.
+• 💜 Purple Sweet Rocket (Hesperis): The Woodland Pair.
+Both plants thrive in the same dappled shade conditions and flower simultaneously in late spring.
+The rich, vibrant violet of the Hesperis makes the pure white of the Foxglove look even brighter and cleaner.

 📅 Sowing & Flowering Calendar